-To compute the intersection angle

-To compute deflection angles

-To calculate an averaged laser position

-To generate points for a surface

-Pipeline Key in functions

-To key in points

-To key in a note 54
+To key in a note 49

-To key in an alignment
+To key in an alignment 49

-To create an RXL alignment from a LandXML file 60
+To create an RXL alignment from a LandXML file 54

-Glossary 61
+Glossary 55

-Legal information 65
+Legal information .
+58

-Copyright and trademarks 65
+Copyright and trademarks 58

 The Trimble Access Pipelines software is designed to simplify the process of collecting pipe attribute information before the pipeline is installed and to enable easy updating of these attributes when measuring welds and other features on the as-built pipeline.
 Pre-recording all the attributes electronically reduces the stress and time pressure on the surveyor to survey the installed pipe as the trench is being backfilled.
 This enables the surveyor to focus on measuring points along the pipeline and checking the pre-recorded attributes, rather than entering a lot of new attribute information.